 Brittany Clarke is a sophomore in Saybrook College, hoping to major in Psychology in the Neuroscience track.
 She is interested in how neuroscience and social-behavioral psychology can help make sense of how early life events and environments can affect individuals' brains at differing stages of life.
 In her post-Yale future, Brittany hopes to explore applied psychology and pursue an advanced degree in this field.
 Outside of academics, Brittany can be found mentoring for New Haven REACH, having a good time at Danceworks practice, enjoying a savory meal or sweet snack at her favorite local restaurants, taking an energizing nap, or catching up with family and friends.

-Rob is a junior in Morse College, majoring in Psychology in the Neuroscience track.
+Rob is a senior in Morse College, majoring in Psychology in the Neuroscience track.
 His main interests lie in the risk factors involved in the development of affective disorders and exploring different treatment methods, particularly dialectical behavioral therapy.
 Before working in the CANDLab, he spent time as a research assistant at the Northwestern University Project on Child Development as well as the McNally Lab at Harvard University.
 He hopes to one day work as a clinical or school psychologist.
 On campus, he is the co-president of the Yale Undergraduate Mindfulness Education Initiative, which teaches mindfulness workshops in local schools, as well as being a coxswain on the varsity lightweight crew team.
 Outside of school, he enjoys running, going to concerts, and writing poetry.

-Emma is a junior in Saybrook College majoring in Psychology in the Neuroscience track.
+Emma is a senior in Saybrook College majoring in Psychology in the Neuroscience track.
 She is particularly interested in how early life trauma enhances susceptibility to developing psychopathology in children and adolescents.
 Emma plans to attend medical school after graduation and specialize in psychiatry.
 Outside of the CANDLAB, she serves as co-president of Mind Matters, Yale’s undergraduate-run mental health organization, where she organizes student panels, speaker events, and other mental health awareness programming.
 In her free time, Emma can be found playing her ukulele and singing at open-mics, reading Victorian novels, or planning her next travel adventure.

-Cristian is a junior in Saybrook College, hoping to major in Cognitive Science while fulfilling pre-med coursework.
+Cristian is a senior in Saybrook College, hoping to major in Cognitive Science while fulfilling pre-med coursework.
 Prior to the CANDLab, he was a research assistant in the Motivated Cognition and Aging Brain Lab.
 His research interests include brain development and how genetics, environment, and other factors play a role in cognition and psychopathology.
 Outside of the lab, Cristian can be seen performing with his comedy group, serving on the Yale College Council Events Committee, and teaching local high school students about abuse with the Community Health Educators.

 Lexi is a junior in Pauli Murray College, majoring in History of Science, Medicine and Public Health while fulfilling pre-med requirements.
 She hopes to obtain a MPH/MD in the future and pursue a career in pediatric psychiatry.
 She is particularly interested in how early childhood trauma leads to mental disorders later on in life.
 Over the summer Lexi worked in the Anxiety and Mood Disorders Program at Yale’s Child Study Center researching treatment methods and maternal influence on childhood anxiety.
 In her free time, Lexi volunteers with Yale Alzheimer’s Buddies, teaches spin classes on campus, and contributes to the Title IX Advisory Board.

-Amy is a junior in Pauli Murray College, majoring in Psychology in the Neuroscience track.
+Amy is a senior in Pauli Murray College, majoring in Psychology in the Neuroscience track.
 Her interests include understanding how psychiatric disorders emerge in adolescents and learning about specific adaptations the brain creates to ensure proper function in the presence of stressful stimuli and abused substances, both natural and synthetic.
 She hopes to attend medical school in the near future and specialize in psychiatry or neurology.
 Outside of the lab, Amy is a dancer in Dzana, Yale’s premier African dance group, a logistics coordinator for the Black Solidarity Conference at Yale, and a Pre-frosh advisor, as well as a Student Ambassador for the Yale College Office of Undergraduate Admissions.

 Jasmyne is a sophomore in Trumbull College, majoring in Psychology in the Neuroscience track.
 She is interested in the neural mechanisms underlying behavioral changes and psychopathology in children and adolescents, and she hopes to pursue a career in child and adolescent psychiatry.
 On campus, Jasmyne is on the Women's Center board and involved in groups based out of the Afro-American Cultural Center.
 In her free time, she can be found reading, knitting, crocheting, or making music with friends.

-Sophie is a junior in Branford College majoring in Psychology.
+Sophie is a senior in Branford College majoring in Psychology.
 She is interested in understanding how childhood adversity, particularly in the medical realm, contributes to the development of anxiety in adolescence and beyond.
 Last year, Sophie worked in the Fundamentals of the Adolescent Brain lab.
 Outside of the lab, she is the director of fundraising for Circle of Women, a student-run non-profit organization.
 She transferred to Yale from Pomona College, and is a counselor for new transfer students at Yale.
 In her free time, Sophie can be found painting, running, watching cooking shows, or running while watching cooking shows.

 Hopewell graduated from Yale in 2018, where she studied English and was pre-med.
 Her main interest is psychological trauma, and particularly the role that narrative and storytelling can play in helping individuals and communities in the aftermath of violence.
 Outside of school, she splits time between central Baltimore and rural Florida, but New Haven feels like a real home to her as well.
 While at Yale, she’s enjoyed an off-campus job as a writer and editor at Love146, a non-profit that serves survivors of child trafficking here in Connecticut and abroad.
 She also spends time babysitting for kids in the local foster system, workshopping essays with fellow students as a Writing Partner, coming up with food-related study breaks as a Chaplaincy Fellow, watching nature documentaries, and riding her bike to friends' houses in Westville or Beaver Hills.

-Janeen is a junior in Morse College, majoring in Neuroscience and completing pre-med coursework.
+Janeen is a senior in Morse College, majoring in Neuroscience and completing pre-med coursework.
 Her interests lie in understanding how early-life stress affects neurobiological development, and she hopes to pursue a career in child and adolescent psychiatry.
 Outside of the lab, she is involved with Yale Students of Christ and the Chaplain's Office as well as serving as a peer liaison for visiting international students.
 She is also a mentor for the Bridges of Hope program in New Haven.